Sourcing and Interviewing Subcontractors

 The interview or consultation also gives you a chance to ask how and when you will communicate, learn about their business hours and when you can expect deliverables.

-If you are looking for guidance on hiring freelancers and subcontractors for your private practice, you can learn more with our Partnership Programs and if you would like to work with our BYPP Coaches click here.
+If you are looking for guidance on hiring freelancers and subcontractors for your private practice, you can learn more with our Scale Your Practice Program and if you would like to work with our BYPP Coaches click here.